shayonj/SelectGo/README.md

 # SelectGo
 Chrome extension that allows a user to automatically copy and run a google search for the selected text.
 Additional options and features include:

 * Copy to clipboard only when block of text is selected.
-(To be implemented)
 * Search only when block of text is selected.
-(To be implemented)
 * Both copy to clipboard and search when block of text is selected.
-(Implemented)
 * Or Show a neat popup for each select option.
-(To be implemented)
 * Detect links and automatically open the link in new tab.
 (To be implemented)

 # Why create another tool?